apollolin21/apollolin21/README.md

 - 👋 Hi, I’m Apollo
-- 👀 I’m interested in business and programming
+- 👀 I’m interested in front-end development, though my degree is in Economics and Business
-- 🌱 I’m currently studying Economics and Business at the Virginia Military Institute
+- 🌱 I’m currently a Project Manager at Amazon
 - 💞️ I’m looking to collaborate on beginner-friendly projects